Attriumph/A-Template-Engine/README.md

   Web Application creates HTML files and send it to browser.A big progbem developer facing is that how best to generate a large string       containing a mix of static and dynamic data?

     (1)One way: Have string constants in code, and join them together to produce the page.
 Dynamic data would be inserted with string
        substitution of some sort.
-          Disadvantages: The logic of the page is hard to see because the static text is broken into separate pieces.
-                       The details of how data is formatted is lost in the Python code.
+       Disadvantages: The logic of the page is hard to see because the static text is broken into separate              pieces.The details of how data is formatted is lost in the Python code.

-                       In order to modify the HTML page, our front-end designer would need to be able to edit Python code to make HTML
+   In order to modify the HTML page, our front-end designer would need to be able to edit Python code to make HTML changes.
-                       changes

     (2)A better way to produce HTML pages is with templates.
        Advantages: more logics are represented in static text.